 On the other side of the spectrum, lower-income individuals are likely to judge and stereotype those who are wealthier than themselves, often judging the wealthy as being “cold.”
 (Of course, it is also true that the poor struggle with their own set of societal stereotypes.)

 Rich people tend to be a source of envy and distrust, so much so that we may even take pleasure in their struggles, according to Scientific American.
-University of Pennsylvania research demonstrated that most people tend to link perceived profits with perceived social harm.
+According to a University of Pennsylvania study entitled “Is Profit Evil?
+Associations of Profit with Social Harm,” most people tend to link perceived profits with perceived social harm.
 When participants were asked to assess various companies and industries (some real, some hypothetical), both liberals and conservatives ranked institutions perceived to have higher profits with greater evil and wrongdoing across the board, independent of the company or industry’s actions in reality.

 Money can’t buy happiness (or love)